Diary of a Touring Musician: days 24 - 25

 Once across the border in Portugal, Starlite took over the driving until we reached the pet hotel.

-We were so eager to see Bobby and Hummock we lobbied Rita the owner of Hotel Canino da Quinta de Santa Maria - the pet hotel where they had been staying - to pick them up at 2000 in the evening.
+We were so eager to see them that we lobbied Rita the owner of Hotel Canino da Quinta de Santa Maria - the pet hotel where they had been staying - to pick them up at 2000 in the evening.
 The latest time for collection is 1830 and she cajolled her husband Miguel to meet us.
 Fantastic service.
 We were so happy!!!

 Our home was intact and it felt great to be back but for some strange reason decided to unload the van that night.

-Simon turned on the power to the studio, the wifi was restored and we slept for the first time, in a long time, in our own bed.
-Absolute bliss.
+Simon turned on the the wifi, powered up the sonic laboratory and slept for the first time, in a long time, in our own bed.

 Next up

-The conclusion to Diary of a Touring Musician - collecting money, cleaning, repairs and what we learned during these 25 days on the road.
+The conclusion to Diary of a Touring Musician.
+How we nearly gave up, collecting money, cleaning, repairs, what we learned during these 25 days on the road and the future…